haskell/vscode-haskell/README.md

 You can watch demos for some of these features [here](https://haskell-language-server.readthedocs.io/en/latest/features.html#demos).

 - Warning and error diagnostics from GHC
-- Type information and documentation on hover, [including your own comments](./configuration.md#how-to-show-local-documentation-on-hover).
+- Type information and documentation on hover
 - Jump to definition: [for now only for local code definitions](https://github.com/haskell/haskell-language-server/issues/708)
 - Document symbols
 - Highlight references in document